a

 How we Operate

-While we’re often excluded from traditional funding, our programs thrive thanks to grassroots giving and bold partnerships with streamers and creators who believe in what we do!
+Although we are often overlooked by traditional funding means, our programs thrive largely in thanks with grassroots giving and bold partnerships with streamers and creators who believe in what we do!

 Vision for the Future